EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 # Survey of Voucher Types

-A voucher is a cryptographically protected statement to the Pledge device authorizing a zero-touch "imprint" on the join registrar of the domain.
+A voucher is a cryptographically protected statement to the Pledge authorizing a zero-touch onboarding with the join registrar of the domain.
 The specific information a voucher provides is influenced by the onboarding use case.

-The voucher can impart the following information to the join registrar and Pledge:
+The voucher can convey the following information to the join registrar and Pledge:

 Assertion Basis:
-: Indicates the method that protects the imprint (this is distinct from the voucher signature that protects the voucher itself).
-This includes manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure root of trust
+: Indicates the method that protects the onboarding (this is distinct from the voucher signature that protects the voucher itself).
+Methods include manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure root of trust